Croatia hero image

 • Worship logistics: cathedral permissions, portable sound, translation headsets, communion elements, and waterfront venues

-• Transport coordination: private coaches, fast ferries, island boats, and luggage handling tuned to coastal travel
+• Transport coordination: private coaches, fast ferries, island boats, and luggage handling designed for coastal travel

 • Ministry partner vetting in coastal churches, reconciliation NGOs, youth programs, and refugee support networks